-I love rubber stamps and the effects they can make
+I love Rubber Stamps and the effects they can make to enhance your cards.

-There is a vast choice in rubber stamps, choose carefully and make sure it is one you will use over and over again.
+There is a vast choice in stamps so choose carefully and make sure it is one you will use over and over again.

 Try to buy a good quality stamp, and one that you know you will be able to use time and time again, on lots of different projects.